solana-foundation/developer-content/content/guides/getstarted/full-stack-development-list-app.md

 // wallet.publicKey
 ```

-We used 2 hooks to look for user data on-chain when the page is loaded
+We used two hooks to look for user data on-chain when the page is loaded.

 ```jsx
 const [userAccountPDA] = PublicKey.findProgramAddressSync(